acsylla/acsylla/README.rst

 Install
 ==========

-There is an Alpha realease compabitble with Python 3.7 and Python 3.8 for Linux and MacOS environments uploaded as a Pypi package.
+There is an Alpha realease compabitble with Python 3.7, 3.8 and 3.9 for Linux and MacOS environments uploaded as a Pypi package.
 Use the following command for installing it:

 .. code-block:: bash